Cheniere and Shell deliver carbon-neutral U.S. LNG to Europe

-(Reuters) -U.S. liquefied natural gas company Cheniere Energy Inc announced it has supplied a carbon neutral cargo to Royal Dutch Shell as part of the companies’ long-term agreement, adding to a list of sellers neutralizing emissions as more buyers commit to environmental and sustainability targets.
+(Reuters) -U.S. liquefied natural gas company Cheniere Energy Inc said Tuesday it supplied a carbon neutral cargo to Royal Dutch Shell as part of a long-term agreement, joining a list of sellers neutralizing emissions as more buyers commit to environmental targets.

+“I think offering climate solutions to our customers is going to be a bigger and bigger portion of our business,” Cheniere Chief Executive Jack Fusco said during the company’s first quarter earnings call.

-The carbon-neutral LNG cargo was supplied from Cheniere’s Sabine Pass facility and delivered to Europe in early April, the producer said in a statement.
-Offsets used were bought from Shell’s global portfolio of nature-based projects.
+The carbon-neutral LNG cargo was supplied from Cheniere’s Sabine Pass facility in Louisiana and delivered to Europe in early April, with offsets bought from Shell’s global portfolio of nature-based projects.

-In March, Russian energy giant Gazprom said it had delivered its first carbon-neutral shipment to Europe.
-Pavilion signed a long-term contract with Chevron Corp earlier this year and one with Qatar Petroleum Trading late last year requesting data on greenhouse gas emissions.
+Consumers are increasingly paying a premium to have emissions neutralized from wellhead through consumption.
+In March, Russian energy giant Gazprom PAO said it had delivered its first carbon-neutral shipment to Europe.
+Pavilion signed a long-term contract with Chevron Corp CVX.N earlier this year and one with Qatar Petroleum late last year requesting data on greenhouse gas emissions.
 Last year, China National Offshore Oil Corp, or CNOOC, bought from Shell its first cargoes with offset carbon emissions.

-Cheniere on Tuesday boosted its annual guidance after posting a 40% increase in first-quarter earnings.

-“Continued strength in global LNG market fundamentals, together with the strong first quarter results we reported today, improves our outlook for the balance of the year and enables us to increase our full-year 2021 financial guidance,” Chief Executive Jack Fusco said in a statement.
+“Continued strength in global LNG market fundamentals, together with the strong first quarter results we reported today, improves our outlook for the balance of the year and enables us to increase our full-year 2021 financial guidance,” Fusco said.

 Improved market margins also allowed for stronger distributable cash flow guidance, now expected between $1.6 billion and $1.9 billion this year, the company said.

-Cheniere’s revenue rose to $3.09 billion in the first quarter from $2.71 billion a year earlier.
+Cheniere’s revenue rose to $3.09 billion in the first quarter from $2.71 billion a year earlier, with the company selling bigger volumes for better prices.

+Cheniere exported a record of 133 cargoes of LNG in the quarter, despite having part of its facilities down a few days during the winter storm in February.

+Spot prices for June delivery in Asia are above $9 per million British thermal units (mmBtu), from around $2 a year ago.

 Net income rose by $18 million during the quarter to $1.54 per share, compared with $1.43 per share in the first three months of 2020.